-- Interventional Radiology (IRU)
+- Interventional Radiology (IRU);

-- Cardiac Catheterisation Laboratory (Cath Lab)
+- Cardiac Catheterisation Laboratory (Cath Lab);

-- CT (Computerised Tomography)
+- CT (Computerised Tomography) scanning;

-- MRI (Magnetic Resonance Imaging)
+- MRI (Magnetic Resonance Imaging);

-- Ultrasound (general, antenatal and vascular)
+- Ultrasound (general, antenatal and vascular scanning);

-- Plain Film X-ray (Accident & Emergency)
+- Plain Film X-ray (Emergency Department);

-- Plain Film X-ray (dental)
+- Plain Film X-ray (dental);

-- Fluoroscopic procedures (barium swallow studies etc)
+- Fluoroscopic procedures (barium studies);

-- DXA (Bone Densitometry)
+- DXA (Bone Densitometry);

-- Breast Imaging & Screening
+- Breast Imaging & Screening.

 All X-ray and scan requests are made electronically on a system called ICE.
 This allows Doctors, Nurses, Physiotherapists and other non-medical referrers both in the Trust and from GP surgeries to refer you easily and quickly for your imaging investigation.

 Your X-ray or scan images will be looked at by reporting Radiologists, Radiographers or Sonographers.
-These reports are sent electronically via the ICE system once again to the healthcare professional or Doctor who referred you.
+These reports are sent electronically via the ICE system to the healthcare professional or Doctor who referred you.